CenkKorkmaz92/videoflix/README.md

 3. Find activation link in email content
 4. Visit link: `http://localhost:8000/api/activate/{token}`

+> **Note:** The activation link in the email is for backend testing only.
+It points to the backend API endpoint (not a frontend).
+You can activate users by visiting the link directly in your browser or using the Django shell for manual activation.

 ### Quick activation via Django shell:
 ```bash
 docker-compose exec web python manage.py shell